-For our regular readers, you may recall that as 2020 comes to a close, so too will our mom blog as we set our sights on a new challenge (more to come on this, stay tuned!).
+For our regular readers, you may recall that as 2020 comes to a close, so too will our mom blog as we set our sights on new challenges.
 One of the things we hoped to accomplish with our blog was to get the word out to moms everywhere that they are awesome and that everything doesn’t have to be perfect for it (and for them) to be okay.
 To that end, with just over 2 weeks left in the year, I know it’s easy to get bogged down in stress and overwhelm, so I wanted to revisit something we’ve touched on throughout the year: no matter how hard you try, you are going to let people down, and you’re going to mess up and/or not finish everything on your To Do list.
 BUT you can either do these things intentionally or let the pieces fall where they may.
 If you opt to be deliberate, you can choose who you let down and how, choose what you outsource or spend time on, choose to accept and learn from failure, choose to be okay with less-than-perfect, choose to prioritize yourself, choose to pursue your interests and advocate for yourself, and choose to teach your kids how to do all of these things too.